Guide to Senate Records: Chapter 18

 18.83 The media showered the committee with favorable publicity.
 Especially notable was the national attention brought to its first chairman, resulting in his selection as the running mate of President Roosevelt in 1944 and his subsequent succession to the Presidency.

 18.84 The extensive records (775 ft.) are arranged in five major series: Administrative records, operational records, records of hearings, records relating to the preparation of committee reports, and public relations records.
 A subject-numerical filing scheme is used.
+The records are described at the series level in the National Archives Catalog.

 18.85 Among the administrative records are correspondence, directives, memorandums, reports, ledgers, time sheets, vouchers, sample copies of forms, and other records.
 They deal with such topics as personnel matters, office procedures, staff assignments, and committee finances.